-In the previous post on this theme I looked at mobility factors but if a military vehicle is to have any utility on the battlefield it must be protected from enemy.
+In the previous post on this theme, I looked at mobility factors but if a military vehicle is to have any utility on the battlefield it must be protected from the enemy.

 Threats to a vehicle, and by definition, its occupants come from many sources.

 The need to protect vehicles against mines is hardly new but in numerous conflicts, the improvised mine, or IED, has been effective and deployed in increasing quantities.
 Sophisticated off-route mines that employ explosively formed projectiles are a dangerous threat and difficult to defeat.